sapegin/washingcode-book/manuscript/Avoid_mutation.md

 Here we’re creating an object with three fields, one of which, `settings`, is optional.
 And we’re doing it by mutating the initial `example` object when it should have an optional field.

 I prefer to see the whole object shape in a single place instead of having to read the whole function to find all possible object shape variations.
-Usually it doesn’t matter whether a property has an `undefined` value or doesn’t exist at all.
+Usually, it doesn’t matter whether a property has an `undefined` value or doesn’t exist at all.
 I haven’t seen many cases where it mattered for a good reason.

 We also have a special error case here that returns an entirely different object with a lone `error` property.
 But it’s really a special case because none of the properties of two objects overlap, and it doesn’t make sense to merge them.

-I use ternaries for simple cases, and extract code to a function for more complex cases.
+I use ternaries for simple cases and extract code to a function for more complex cases.
 Here we have a good case for the latter because of a nested condition and a `try`/`catch` block.

 Let’s refactor it: